rachel-kt/rachel-kt.github.io/content/project/liveQuant/index.md

 ---

 ## Introduction
-Provide a brief overview of the Python application here.
-Explain its purpose, features, and the problem it solves.

-Example:
-> This application allows users to preprocess images, segment objects, and detect features using state-of-the-art algorithms.
-It is designed to be simple, fast, and modular.

----

-## Installation
 A software package for analyzing live-cell microscopy data of transcription.
 Includes tools for pre-processing, segmentation, motion correction, spot and cluster detection, parameter tuning, and high-confidence transcription site tracking with GUI support.
 Outputs include trajectories and nascent RNA quantification.

 This repository contains a comprehensive software package designed for the analysis of live-cell microscopy data focused on the transcription process.
 The pipeline enables users to systematically process time-lapse 3D imaging datasets acquired during transcriptional activity using fluorescence microscopy techniques (e.g., MS2 systems).